opsmill/infrahub/docs/tutorials/getting-started/readme.md

 # Getting started with Infrahub

 This tutorial will get you started with Infrahub and it will help you get familiar with some of the main components and concepts behind Infrahub.
 To do that we'll use a sample dataset that represents a small network with 6 devices.
-This tutorial will teach you :
+This tutorial will teach you:

-- How to manage branches and query any branches
+- How to manage branches and query any branches.
-- How to integrate a Git repository within Infrahub
+- How to integrate a Git repository within Infrahub.
-- How to generate Jinja2 template
+- How to generate Jinja2 template.
-- How to expose a new Data Transformation endpoint
+- How to expose a new Data Transformation endpoint.
-- How to validate data within the CI/CD pipeline
+- How to validate data within the CI/CD pipeline.
-- How to extend the current schema
+- How to extend the current schema.
-- How to query data via the GraphQL interface
+- How to query data via the GraphQL interface.
-- How to modify data via the REST API
+- How to modify data via the REST API.
-- How to query for past state via the GraphQL interface
+- How to query for past state via the GraphQL interface.

 > This tutorial doesn't require any prior knowledge, but knowledge of Git, GraphQL and Python will make things easier to understand.